george-ma/WoofWoof/delivrable-3/iteration-03.plan.md

   * Now we have the core of our code base setup.
 We are going to have more formal code reviews and a weekly code cutoff for anything to be merged to master.

 * We will be using pair programming to keep each other accountable for our responsibilities.
-  * We saw this worked really effectively with the pair programming assignment.
+  * We saw this worked really effectively with the pair programming assignment and are going to implement it for this project going forward.

 #### Roles & responsibilities

-The team kept the same roles same as before with Malavan, Tiger, and George on the back-end and Rohan, Grace, and Matthew on the front end.
+The team will keep the same roles same as before with Malavan, Tiger, and George on the back-end and Rohan, Grace, and Matthew on the front end.

-In addition to our assigned roles, there were times when someone who was working on the frontend would help out someone working on the back-end and vice versa.
-This was necessary for times when individuals came across blockers they could not get through on there own.
+In addition to our assigned roles, there will be times when someone working on the frontend will need to help out on the back-end, and vice versa.
+This will be necessary for times when individuals come across mental blocks that they cannot get through on there own.

 #### Events

 Tutorial Meetings (Monday)

 * Review what everyone has accomplished over the weekend.
-* Address blockers anyone might have.
+* Address mental blocks anyone might have.
-* Hear feedback from TA and see how to apply this to the upcoming sprint.
+* Receive feedback from the TA and see how to apply this to the upcoming sprint.

 Prepare for Weekend Meetings (Thursday)